 In certain countries we also offer what we call a “Bundled Subscription” which allows you to purchase an FT.com subscription together with a subscription to buy the Financial Times newspaper.

 FT reserves the right to vary the amount of content and types of service that it makes available to different categories of user.
-If you are an FT.com subscriber, any reduction in the scope of your subscription will take effect only after we have given you at least 30 days’ notice, and will apply from the date of your next payment following that 30-day period.
+If you are an FT.com subscriber, any significant reduction in the scope of your subscription will take effect only after we have given you at least 30 days’ notice, and will apply from the date of your next payment following that 30-day period.
 This does not apply where a type of content or service intended for Premium subscriptions is made available to Standard subscribers on an introductory, temporary or trial basis.

 Contract formation: FT will try to process your subscription promptly but does not guarantee that your subscription will be activated by any specified time.
 By submitting your payment and other subscription details, you are making an offer to us to buy a subscription.
 Your offer will only be accepted by us and a contract formed when we have successfully verified your payment details and email address, at which point we will provide you with access to your subscription.
 FT reserves the right to reject any offer in its discretion, for any or no reason.